 The surname Drager was first found in Bavaria, where the name was closely identified in early medieval times with the feudal society which would become prominent throughout European history.
 The name would later emerge as a noble family with great influence, having many distinguished branches, and become noted for its involvement in social, economic and political affairs.
 The origins of the name make it likely that several branches of the family emerged independently during this early period.
 The first known bearer of the name was L. Dreghere, who lived in Hannover in 1348.

-Important Dates for the Drager family
+Early History of the Drager family

 This web page shows only a small excerpt of our Drager research.
 Another 98 words (7 lines of text) covering the years 1610, 1688, and 1789 are included under the topic Early Drager History in all our PDF Extended History products and printed products wherever possible.